londonhackspace/documentation/policy/election-rules.md

 aware of who is currently nominated.

 Lack of a bio or photo does not invalidate a candidate's nomination.

+The Returning Officer should make a best effort to let prospective candidates know if their nomination is incomplete - for example if a proposer or seconder email is missing.

+However, in the event of a valid nomination not being successfully submitted by the end of the nomination period, the rules on nominations should be strictly applied unless there is clear evidence of technical issues on London Hackspace's side.

 ### 4. Start of Election
 * The Returning Officer should now commence the election using